Juanjo Narváez

-Juan José "Juanjo" Narváez Solarte (born 12 February 1995) is a Colombian footballer who plays for Spanish club CD Leganés, on loan from Real Valladolid.
-Mainly an attacking midfielder, he can also play as a forward.
+Juan José "Juanjo" Narváez Solarte (born 12 February 1995) is a Colombian footballer.
+Mainly an attacking midfielder, he can also play as a forward for Saudi First Division League club Al-Raed.

 Club career

 Deportivo Pasto

 Born in Pasto, Nariño Department, and a product of hometown team Deportivo Pasto's youth ranks, Narváez spent his first two seasons as a senior with Deportivo Pasto, scoring four goals; three in the Copa Colombia and another in the Categoría Primera B. He debuted for them in the Categoría Primera B on 9 March 2011 at 16 years and 25 days of age, making him the club's youngest ever player, and in the Categoría Primera A on 28 April 2012.

 Real Madrid

 In November 2012, Narváez joined the youth academy of Real Madrid.
 He was highly recommended by Real Madrid legend Zinedine Zidane to take into their youth system and was viewed as 'the next Falcao' due to his goalscoring abilities.
 Narváez made his debut for the club in the 2013 Copa del Rey Juvenil, where he scored two goals in three appearances as the team won the trophy, although he did not play in the final.
 He made his first team debut on 28 January 2012, playing the whole game in a 3–0 win over Zamalek SC in the Alkass International Cup.
 Narváez scored another goal against Rayo Vallecano in a 2–0 victory a week later.
 During the international break in October, Narvaez scored his first hat-trick for the club in a 6–1 win against Don Bosco.

 Narváez made his UEFA Youth League debut against Galatasaray, as he managed to score the tying goal in a 1–1 draw.
 As of September 2013, he had scored six goals in three appearances for the U-17 squad.
 In a UEFA Youth League match against Juventus, Narváez scored four goals, one with a penalty, and also assisted the fourth goal in a 6–2 victory.
 This made him joint top scorer at the time with five goals.

 In his third match representing the C team, Narváez scored his first goal against Fuenlabrada, in the 82nd minute.
 Narváez was once again promoted, this time to Real Madrid Castilla, where he came off the bench in the 88th minute.
 Narvaez would then score his first goal against Leioa in his 5th appearance.